trynthink/scout/docs/quick_start_guide.rst

 4. Run using project configuration file(s) (optional)
 -----------------------------------------------------
-Scout scnearios can be defined by directly passing arguments to Python scripts, or with the use of a .yml configuration file, which stores argument values in a consistent, trackable manner.
-This approach also provides the benefit of storing argument values to both core modules of Scout, ecm_prep.py and run.py.
+Scout scenarios can be defined by directly passing arguments to Python scripts, or with the use of a .yml configuration file, which stores argument values in a consistent, trackable manner.
+This configuration file approach also provides the benefit of storing argument values for both core modules of Scout—ecm_prep.py and run.py—in one place.
 Guidance on creating configuration files is found in :ref:`tuts-2`.
 To run a single scenario, enter the following command line arguments, where <my_config.yml> refers to a custom configuration file:

 **Windows** ::